-The flight or fight response is related to the activation of our sympathetic nervous system.
+The flight or fight response is initiated by the part of our brain called the amygdala (more on that later).
+The amygdala responds immediately by sending an alarm to the rest of our body which leads to the activation of our sympathetic nervous system.
 The sympathetic nervous system is part of the autonomic nervous system, which controls functions in our body that our essentially automatic and outside of conscious awareness such as heart rate, respiration, and digestion.

 The autonomic nervous system is made up of the sympethetic nervous system and the parasympathetic nervous system.
 The sympathetic nervous system rapidly activates our stress response while the parasympathetic nervous system gradually restores calm to the body.
 When activated, the sympathetic nervous system sends a signal to the adrenal glands to dump epinephrine (adrenaline) into the bloodstream which then immediately leads to a variety of physiological changes that are meant to protect us from immediate life-threatening danger:

 Fear of the above symptoms can lead to additional fears of going crazy, losing control, passing out, or dying, usually by heart attack.
 It is important to recognize that:

 The parasympathetic nervous system works to prevent the anxiety response from spiraling out of control.
-It is important to note, though, that the anxiety dampening system takes time to engage meaning you may feel on edge for some time after the sympathetic nervous system has stopped responding while the chemicals continue to float around in your body.
+It is important to note, though, that the anxiety dampening system takes time to engage, meaning you may feel on edge for some time after the sympathetic nervous system has stopped responding while the chemicals continue to float around in your body.
 This is thought to protect our bodies by keeping it in an alert state in case the source of danger returns.

 The sympathetic and parasympathetic nervous system responses were likely developed to protect our bodies from immediate life threatening dangers, but in modern times, threats come in more complex and subtle forms.
 Therefore, instead of the tiger in the jungle, we may now fear heart palpitations that may trigger a heart attack which may trigger death which may cause our children to be left without a parent.
 The same response is triggered whether we see an actual tiger or whether we perceive in our minds a threat to our livelihood.